mori-b/aioconnectors/README.md

     loop.create_task(connector_api.start_waiting_for_messages(message_type='', message_received_cb=message_received_cb, reuse_uds_path=False))

--message\_received\_cb is a coroutine that you must provide, receiving and processing the message quadruplet (logger, transport\_json, data, binary).
+-**message\_received\_cb** is an async def coroutine that you must provide, receiving and processing the message quadruplet (logger, transport\_json, data, binary).
--transport\_json is a json with keys related to the "transport layer" of our message protocol : these are the kwargs sent in send_message.
+-**transport\_json** is a json with keys related to the "transport layer" of our message protocol : these are the kwargs sent in send_message.
 They are detailed in 5-.
 The main arguments are source\_id, destination\_id, request\_id, response\_id, etc.
 Your application can read these transport arguments to obtain information about peer (source\_id, request\_id if provided, etc), and in order to create a proper response (with correct destination\_id, and response\_id for example if needed, etc).
 transport\_json will contain a with\_file key if a file has been received, more details in 5-.
--data is the message data bytes.
+-**data** is the message data bytes.
 It is always bytes, so if it was originally sent as a json or a string, you'll have to convert it back by yourself.
--binary is an optional binary message (or None).
+-**binary** is an optional binary message (or None).
--reuse_uds_path is false by default, preventing multiple listeners of same message type.
+-**reuse_uds_path** is false by default, preventing multiple listeners of same message type.
 In case it raises an exception even with a single listener, you might want to find and delete an old uds\_path\_receive\_from\_connector file specified in the exception.
 -if you send a message using send\_message(await\_response=True), the response value is the expected response message : so in that case the response message is not received by the start\_waiting\_for\_messages task.